Welcome to Fall Cross Country

 The elementary school kids will generally be racing at the 2K (1.2 miles) distance and the middle school runners will be racing at 3K (1.8 miles) distance.
 These are age-appropriate distances and in keeping with the race distances set by USA Track & Field (USATF).

-For those who wish to keep their season going in November, there is the USATF association race for runners from MA, VT, NH, and RI on November 11.
-Runners who qualify at the association race can run the USATF regional race, which includes all six New England states and New York, on November 18.
+For those who wish to keep their season going in November, there is the USATF association race for runners from MA, VT, NH, and RI on November 17.
+Runners who qualify at the association race can run the USATF regional race, which includes all six New England states and New York, on November 24.
 Qualifiers at that race can advance to the national meet in December.
-My daughter Ada has been running USATF cross-country races for the last few years, and I can provide more information as those races approach.
+My son and daughter have been running USATF cross country races for the last few years, and I can provide more information as those races approach.

 We have Longmeadow Track and Cross Country singlets for $10.
 These are the same uniforms we used in spring track, and if your child still has his/her singlet, you can just use that if you like.
 We also have adult sizes (I have one which I wore with pride during my spring marathon).